cran/sabre/README.md

 The **sabre** (**S**patial **A**ssociation **B**etween
 **RE**gionalizations) is an R package for calculating a degree of spatial association between regionalizations or categorical maps.
-This package offers support for `sf` and `RasterLayer` spatial objects, and the following methods:
+This package offers support for `sf`, `RasterLayer`, `SpatRaster`, and `stars` spatial objects, and the following methods:

 -   the V-measure method (Nowosad and Stepinski, 2018)
 -   the MapCurve method (Hargrove et al., 2006)

 ## Installation